 - be enrolled in a minimum of 3 study units in each of Semester 1 and Semester 2

-- why they chose to study Information Technology at USQ
+- why you chose to study Information Technology at USQ

-- their interest in contributing to the business community
+- your interest in contributing to the business community

 - have a current Grade Point Average of at least 5.5

-- demonstrate a history of involvement in their local community.
+- demonstrate a history of involvement within their school, extracurricular activities or within their local community.